unixbhaskar/slpkg/README.rst

 	                        list of installed packages
 	  -n , --network        find from SBo repositority
 	  -i  [ ...], --install  [ ...]
-	                        install binary package
+	                        install binary packages
 	  -u  [ ...], --upgrade  [ ...]
 	                        install-upgrade package with new
 	  -a  [ ...], --reinstall  [ ...]
-	                        reinstall the same package
+	                        reinstall the same packagess
 	  -r  [ ...], --remove  [ ...]
-	                        remove package
+	                        remove packages
 	  -f  [ ...], --find  [ ...]
-	                        find if package installed
+	                        find if packages installed
 	  -d  [ ...], --display  [ ...]
-	                        display the contents of the package
+	                        display the contents of the packages

 Slpkg Examples